By Olivia Ignacio

-The benefits of having your transcriptions done by a court reporter or experienced legal transcriptionist are numerous.
-To name a few, they are a truly neutral party, are familiar with legal jargon and court proceedings, and are familiar with transcript formatting/rules by jurisdiction–all resulting in a professional, easy-to-read, certified transcript.
+There are many benefits to having a court reporter or experienced legal transcriptionist transcribe your audio.
+They are a truly neutral party.
+They are versed in legal jargon and court proceedings.
+They are familiar with transcript formatting/rules by jurisdiction.
+These qualities mean they produce a professional, easy to read, certified transcript.

 In addition, having your transcription done by a court reporting agency ensures they are equipped to provide you with the transcript files you expect to see.
 This means you can request your usual files, including ASCII, PDF, E-tran (.PTX), LiveNote (.LEF), TextMap (.XMEF), CaseNotebook (.PTZ), Summation (.SBF), and trial software such as Sanction (.MDB) and Trial Director (.CMS).

 Can the transcription provider work with the kind of audio file I have?

-A quality transcription provider should be able to handle audio types ranging from standard .MP3 and .WAV files to commonly used courtroom software such as CourtSmart and other proprietary surveillance or video software.
-They should also be able to access audio from various forms of media you may have, including discs and cassette tapes.
+A quality transcription provider should be able to!
+Make sure they can handle audio types ranging from standard .MP3 and .WAV files to commonly used courtroom software such as CourtSmart and other proprietary surveillance or video software.
+Additionally, they should be able to access audio from various forms of media submitted, including discs and cassette tapes.

 Will my transcript be accurate?

 The court reporter or experienced legal transcriptionist will always try their best to make the transcript as accurate and complete as possible.
-Any words they cannot 100% hear or make out, they will simply mark it as “inaudible” or “indiscernible” in the transcript; any speakers they cannot identify, they will refer to them as “Male Speaker 1,” “Female Speaker 2,” etc. To aid the transcriptionist in providing an accurate transcript, consider sending a list of those you believe to be speaking on the audio would be helpful, as well as any special or technical terms/acronyms they may come across.
+Any words they cannot 100% hear or quite make out, they will mark in the transcript as “inaudible” or “indiscernible.”
+Any speakers they cannot identify will be referred to a “Male Speaker 1,” “Female Speaker 2,” etc. To aid the transcriptionist in providing an accurate transcript, consider sending a list of speaker names, as well as a list of special terms or acronyms likely to appear.